Last Updated on February 22, 2023

 Holding Mail During Basic Training

 My husband has been at basic training for a week.
-When he called me, he said that he has not received any letters.
-I have sent him a letter every day and I live in the same state!!!!!
+When he called me, he said he had not received any letters.
+I have sent him a letter every day, and I live in the same state!!!!!
 Why isn’t he receiving my letters?
 Do they hold their mail?

 I remember feeling horrible when my husband called and was upset that I had not written him yet.
 But I had been writing daily since he left.
 He got all of my letters shortly after that.

 Phone Calls in Basic & Moving After Graduation

 My fiance and I are getting married next month, and he leaves for Basic in three months… will he be able to call me often?

 This is going to be really hard for us.
 We have never really been apart, and we are only 18.
 When he’s finished with AIT, will I be allowed to move with him on the base right away??
 I would really like to know; it will make this whole thing easier.

 How often he can call will depend on his basic training location, his drill sergeants, and his fellow soldiers.
 In the Army, if one person messes up, they punish everyone.